coffeestainio/payconiq-restassure/README.md

 1. Clone the project to your local machine.
 2. Navigate to the project directory.
 3. Run the tests using Maven.
 (Or your preferred IDE).
-The below command allow to generate allure reports as well.

 ```bash
 mvn clean test